-Efforts to track and estimate annual estimates of relative abundance of Eulachon in the Columbia River watershed via egg and larval survey observations within and between spawning seasons have been conducted and supported by Washington and Oregon Departments of Fish and Wildlife and the U.S. National Marine Fisheries Service most years from 2000 to 2022.
-In general, Eulachon spawner abundance in the Columbia River watershed is at a much higher magnitude than levels seen in other Eulachon spawning rivers on the Pacific Coast.
+Efforts to track and estimate annual estimates of relative abundance of Eulachon in the Columbia River watershed via egg and larval survey observations within and between spawning seasons have been conducted and supported by Washington and Oregon Departments of Fish and Wildlife and the U.S. National Marine Fisheries Service most years from 2000 to 2023 (survey information for years 2004 and 2020 is lacking or limited, respectively).